cessen/ropey/README.md

 - [ ] Chunk fetching functions.
 - [x] Try rewriting `RopeBuilder` to be cleaner/faster.
 - [x] `RopeSlice`
+- [ ] "Owned slices": full Ropes but that store meta data about a sliced range, so that owned slices (that don't depend on the lifetime of the original rope) can be created.
 - Metric conversion functions:
   - [x] Chars <-> bytes.
   - [x] UTF16 <-> bytes.